 - Encourage your child to walk in groups, which are easier for bus drivers to identify

-- Remind your child to practice good behavior while on the bus, as bus drivers may become distracted when students are unseated and not following directions
+- Remind your child to practice good behavior while on the bus, as bus drivers may become distracted when students are unseated and not following directions.

 - Ensure that your child arrives at the bus stop at least 5 minutes early

-- Warn your child to never chase after or run in front of a missed bus, under any circumstances
+- Warn your child never to chase after or run in front of a missed bus under any circumstances

 Call A New York Bus Accident Attorney

 While every motor-vehicle accident could potentially result in severe or fatal injuries, school bus accidents can be especially devastating because of who they involve.
 As a parent, you trust and depend on school buses to transport your child safely to and from school.
-When that trust is broken in the event of a tragic accident, knowing what to do, or who to turn to can feel overwhelming.
+When that trust is broken in the event of a tragic accident, knowing what to do or who to turn to can feel overwhelming.